beckphoem/English-Grammar-In-Use-Raymond-Murphy/Unit 63 - There's no point in -ing, it's worth -ing etc.md

 6. It's no good apologising to me. `a` I don't belive you're sorry

-7. It's not worth arguing
+7. It's not worth arguing with him. `e` He won't change his opinion.

+8. The hotel is a short walk from here. `c` It's not worth getting a taxi.
 </details>

 # 63.2 Write sentences beginning There's no point ...